Blog | Entrepreneurship, Personal Finance

 Why hard work doesn’t work

 But now, there are a few problems.
-One, as I wrote about in Rich Dad Scam #2, “Get a good job”, if you’re an employee, working harder may get you more money but it also means you’ll be taxed more.
+One, as written in Rich Dad Scam #2, “Get a good job”, if you’re an employee, working harder may get you more money but it also means you’ll be taxed more.
 So, working harder can actually result in you being punished financially.
 That’s why we created the Rich Dad Scams series, so that you can see them for the lies they are.

 The second problem is that you’re working hard for something in particular: Money.
 And that money is worth less and less every day.